Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Proof of Lemma

 \section{Proof of Lemma \ref{lemma_berge}}

-$STT(\hat{{\boldsymbol{q}}})$ is obtained by solving a linear programming. $\hat{{\boldsymbol{q}}}$ is a parameter in the constraints.
-For every $\hat{{\boldsymbol{q}}} \geq 0$, the problem is feasible because the physical meaning of the optimal flow problem (i.e., assigning flows to the network) as long as the system has enough capacity (i.e., dispatching enough vehicles).
+$STT({{\boldsymbol{q}}})$ is obtained by solving linear programming. ${{\boldsymbol{q}}}$ is a parameter in the constraints.
+For every ${{\boldsymbol{q}}} \geq 0$, the problem is feasible because of the physical meaning of the problem (i.e., assigning flows to the network) as long as the system has enough capacity (i.e., dispatching enough vehicles).
 Hence, the lemma directly follows Theorem 1 in \citet{martin1975continuity}, which implements Berge's Maximum Theorem in parametric linear programming.